Privacy Policy

 Data Storage

 - User preferences are stored in the app's UserDefaults on your device.
+A channel imported from backup may be staged there temporarily, but it cannot drive a connection until Twitch sign-in commits it to Keychain.

 - No data is stored on external servers operated by MrDemonWolf, Inc.